 Make sure you have provided accurate information for the repayment method you have chosen to avoid failed payments for Delay Repay claims.

 Here are some top tips to avoid a failed payment:

 - BACS bank account payments - double check the sort code and account number you supply are correct and it is for the account you want the payment to go into

 - PayPal payments - you must have a PayPal account and you must check the email address you supply at the payment method stage of the claim is valid and relates to your PayPal account

-- Cashable voucher or cheque - please make sure your address is correct and up to date If one of the electronic payment methods fail, we will write to you and send a cashable national rail voucher instead.
+- Cashable voucher - please make sure your address is correct and up to date If one of the electronic payment methods fail, we will write to you and send a cashable national rail voucher instead.

 Your claim may be declined for a number of reasons and the specific reason for this will be provided to you in our response.
 Common reasons for turning down a claim are:

 - Your claim was submitted outside of 28 days

 - Your ticket was not valid for the journey you have claimed for – please check the details of your ticket

 - We were unable to find a delay of 15 minutes or more